-On the filing of a memorandum of consent signed by or on behalf of each party in a proceeding, the registrar may -
+(1) On the filing of a memorandum of consent signed by or on behalf of each party in a proceeding, the registrar may -

-41 Part 11 - Judgments (a) enter judgment in accordance with that memorandum; or (b) require that the matter be dealt with by a judge under rule 340. (judgme memorandum of consent so provides, a ent entered by the registrar may include all of the following: (a) a recital of an undertaking given by a party; (b) a notation of an agreement between 2 or more of the parties; (c) an order granting time for a party to do anything under the judgment; (d) an order staying execution absolutely or on specified conditions or for a specified period; (e) an order providing for the payment out of money paid into Court or the interest on that money; (f) any provision as to costs.
-(The re matter egistrar must not enter judgment if the (a) affects the interests of a person under disability; or (b) requires the exercise of a discretion by reference to any matter other than a matter personal to the parties.
+- (a) enter judgment in accordance with that memorandum; or - (b) require that the matter be dealt with by a judge under rule 340. - (2) If the memorandum of consent so provides, a judgment entered by the registrar may include any or all of the following: - (a) a recital of an undertaking given by a party; - (b) a notation of an agreement between 2 or more of the parties; - (c) an order granting time for a party to do anything under the judgment; - (d) an order staying execution absolutely or on specified conditions or for a specified period; - (e) an order providing for the payment out of money paid into Court or the interest on that money; - (f) any provision as to costs. - (3) The registrar must not enter judgment if the matter - (a) affects the interests of a person under disability; or - (b) requires the exercise of a discretion by reference to any matter other than a matter personal to the parties.